kurdin/console-remote/README.md

 3) add in your JavaScript code `console.re.log('my first remote log');`

-4) open logger in your favorite browser: `http://console.re/project-channel-name`
+4) open remote logger in separate browser: `http://console.re/project-channel-name`

 5) reload your webpage or app, you should see in logger `[log] my first remote log`